adityadash03/pcfcolorfuloptionsetButton/README.md

 # pcfcolorfuloptionsetcontrol

 ## Control Overview
-This control is an OptionSet control for model driven app (D365), which will display all options as clickable buttons with colorful background.
+This control is an OptionSet control for model driven app (D365), which will display all options as clickable buttons with colorful background set for the options inside OptionSet.
+It is best works for alert types or Yes No optionsets with color coding.
+This control dynamically sets the buttons based on options in optionset.

 ![alternativetext](readmeimages/imgOptionSetButton.png)